-Earthworms, leeches and frogs are not considered to be bait fish, and their use as bait is therefore permitted unless otherwise indicated.
+Earthworms, leeches, insects and frogs are not considered to be bait fish, and their use as bait is therefore permitted unless otherwise indicated.

 - You must hold a frog hunting licence that allows the holder to hunt Northern leopard frogs, green frogs and bullfrogs from July 15 to November 15, with no bag limit.

 - Frog hunting is prohibited in zones 17, 19 north and 22 to 24, as well as in wildlife reserves and territories in which all hunting is prohibited.

 - Special rules apply to the keeping of frogs in captivity.

 Since April 1, 2017, the use and possession of live bait fish, regardless of species, is prohibited throughout Québec, including during winter fishing periods.

 The possession and use of other freshwater fish species from Québec as (dead) bait fish is permitted where fishing is authorized.
 However, the species listed below cannot be used as dead bait fish.

 Use of the following as bait fish is also prohibited: